-Elton John and Bernie Taupin at Elton’s home in Old Windsor.
+Elton John with lyricist Bernie Taupin at Elton’s home in Old Windsor.

 Note: Image unearthed January 2013.

 Film stock: Kodak Tri-X Pan.